 Access to the Williams Collection is granted by the Archivist or Director of Libraries.
 Appointments must be scheduled in advance.
 There are limited restrictions pertaining to this collection.

 All copyrights to this collection belong to the New England Conservatory.
 Permission to publish materials from this collection is granted by the Director of Libraries.
-This collection should be cited as: RG 1.7: Chester Williams Collection, New England Conservatory Archives, Boston, MA.
+This collection should be cited as: Chester Williams Collection in the Archives at New England Conservatory, Boston.